lightwave-lab/lightlab/docs/_static/tutorials/drivers/drivers.rst

 The instrument abstraction
 --------------------------
-In ``lightlab``, there are two levels of abstraction for instrumentation
+In ``lightlab``, there are two layers of abstraction for instrumentation

 .. currentmodule:: lightlab.laboratory.instruments